 ~~~~~

 One of our clients last week had tried to hang himself with his belt the week before.
 He has Asperger's and his family doesn't want him living around them anymore.
-He's begged his grandmother to let him live with her now.
+He's begged his grandmother to let him live with her now.His self-soothing techniques for when he gets really overwhelmed involve hitting his head against his mattress (an improvement from the wall), and so he has an ever-present blackish bruise on one side of his forehead.
+His grandmother just got put into the hospital for health reasons and now he has no one.

 ~~~~~

 One of my caseload as an intern was a 16 yr old girl who's been in the foster care system since she was about 5 or 6.
 NYC's Administration of Child Services (ACS) workers discovered her and her two younger brothers neglected, malnourished, and neglected in a dirty abandoned apartment.
 She's grown up in the Bronx, has an IQ of about 68.
-She carries around a doll whose hair she braids over and over again.
+She carries around a doll whose hair she braids over and over again.-

 She tells me that she wants to do fashion when she grows up, but she wears these red paisely sashes around her neck over her pink t-shirts.
 She was only allowed to start having a therapist after she took a razor blade and cut two slits under each of her eyes.